BMBIT-oss/Wiki-Hapcanuino/HelloWorld.md

 const byte Hapcan::Config::Firmware::FirmwareVersion = 1;		// firmware version
 const int Hapcan::Config::Firmware::FirmwareRevision = 0; // firmware revision
 ```
-You can find deteiled information about each constant in [[Configuring hardware]] topic.
+You can find detailed information about each constant in [[Configuring hardware]] topic.

 In `setup()` function the only required method is `hapcanDevice.Begin()`.